azureossd/ruby-databases-samples/redis/rails/helloworld/README.md

 If you don't have bundle installed, please install it first with ` gem install bundler`
 Reference: https://bundler.io/

-3. To run the application with `bundle exec rails server`
+3. To run the application with `bundle exec rails server -b 0.0.0.0`

     > The application will be listening by default on **http://localhost:3000**